Installation and configuration of the Desktop App

 It is always possible to mark files & folders for offline or virtual storage via "Right-click ► Nextcloud ► Make always available locally" or "Right-click ► Nextcloud ► Free up local space".

-Screenshot: Setting local file availability via Nextcloud app settings.
+Screenshot Nextcloud: Setting local file availability via app settings

 File sizes

-Datashare allows uploading files up to 30 GByte.
+Datashare allows uploading files up to 30 GB.
 The time limit for uploading a file is 10 hours.
 However, limits are also set by the operating system.
 For example, you cannot manage files larger than 2 GB with 32Bit operating systems.

 Deleting and restoring files